Genito urological cancers

 - Advanced prostate cancer

-The GU clinics are at St Bartholomew’s Hospital, and are all day on Tuesdays and Thursday’s.
+The gurological clinics are held at St Bartholomew’s Hospital all day on Tuesdays and Thursdays.
 If you need hospital transport this can be arranged.

-In some cases, we can also help with the cost of transport please ask your specialist nurse or visit the Macmillan Information Centre in the hospital you are visiting about this.
+In some cases, we can also help with the cost of transport.
+Please ask your specialist nurse or visit the Macmillan Information Centre at your hospital about this.

 You will see your specialist doctor in the clinic after the multidisciplinary team has met.
 Your doctor might talk to you about: